iudofia2026/youtubedubber.com/frontend/FRONTEND_CONTEXT.md

 # Opens http://localhost:3000
 ```

-⚠️ **IMPORTANT**: Do not run `npm run dev` or any testing commands as they cause agents to run infinitely.
+⚠️ **CRITICAL - NO TESTING**: Do not run `npm run dev`, `npm test`, `npm run build`, or any testing commands as they cause agents to run infinitely.
 The application is fully functional and ready for use without testing.
+All changes should be made directly to code files only.

 ### Building for Production
 ```bash